ravendb/bootcamp/src/Unit-2/lesson2/README.md

 for some cases you will need to create indexes yourself.

-In this lesson you will learn two ways to create a basic index: Using the RavenDB Studio and C#.
+In this lesson you will learn two ways to create a basic index: Using the RavenDB Studio and the C# API .
 This is fundamental to get on more advanced concepts.

 ## But .. what is an index?